rusefi/rusefi_documentation/Launch-Control.md

-At the moment we do not have code for launch control.

-While we have some pieces and proposals, nothing was properly tested or documented.
+While we have code and unit test coverage, no one has documented actual usage on real vehicle.
 Most of rusEFI contributors are into road racing so launch is a bit off the radar :(

 See also https://rusefi.com/forum/viewtopic.php?t=871